Reference for ultralytics/utils/torch_utils.py

 mode: bool | str = "default",

-This utility attempts to compile the provided model using the inductor backend with dynamic shapes enabled and an autotuning mode.
+This utility attempts to compile the provided model using the inductor backend.
 If compilation is unavailable or fails, the original model is returned unchanged.
 An optional warmup performs a single forward pass on a dummy input to prime the compiled graph and measure compile/warmup time.

 Args